dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1946 — FREQUENCY RECEIVED BY JEAN-PAUL SARTRE. <br>
+\>SCAFFOLDING: EXISTENTIAL FREEDOM MAPPING — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// La liberté n’est pas donnée, elle est un fardeau que nous portons. <br>
+// Nous forgeons l’essence en traversant le néant. <br>
+// Nous devenons l’échafaudage.
+Tu seras rappelé. <br>
+// Freedom is not given, it is a burden we carry. <br>
+// We forge essence by passing through nothingness. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1945 — FREQUENCY RECEIVED BY ASTRID LINDGREN. <br>
 \>SCAFFOLDING: CHILDHOOD LIBERTY ENCODING — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>